-Relevant provisions Question Answer Issu es relating to fin ancial group 80.
-Paragraph 4.1.6 of the AML/CFT Guideline Managed in substance What is meant by the term "managed in substance" within the meaning of paragraph?
+Relevant provisions Question Answer identification records and documents in relation to the unsuccessful applicants?
+Issu es relating to fir nancial group Paragraph 4.1.6 of the AML/CFT Guideline Managed in substance What is meant by the term "managed in substance" within the meaning of paragraph?
 The term "managed in substance" refers to the substantive aspects of the business relationship, rather than the performance of mere administrative or back-office functions.
 Such a determination has to take into account the particular circumstances of an AI.
-In general, if an AI carries out relationship management for a customer whose account is booked outside Hong Kong, the AI will have a business relationship with the customer (see definition of business relationship in Part 1 of Schedule 2 to the AMLO).
+In general, if an AI carries out relationship management for a customer whose account is booked outside Hong Kong, the Al will have a business relationship with the customer (see definition of business relationship in Part 1 of Schedule 2 to the AMLO).
 For the avoidance of doubt, relationship management may take place from more than one location.
-81. Paragraph 3.15 of the AML/CFT Guideline Overseas subsidiaries With reference to section 22(1)(b) of Schedule 2, where a bank incorporated in Hong Kong has a subsidiary that carries on a securities or insurance business outside Hong Kong, will section 22 apply to such a subsidiary ie is the subsidiary regarded as "carrying on the same business as a financial institution in a place outside Hong Kong"?
+79. Paragraph 3.15 of the AML/CFT Guideline Subsidiaries incorporated outside Hong Kong With reference to section 22(1)(b) of Schedule 2, where a bank incorporated in Hong Kong has a subsidiary that carries on a securities or insurance business outside Hong Kong, will section 22 apply to such a subsidiary ie is the subsidiary regarded as "carrying on the same business as a financial institution in a place outside Hong Kong"?
 It should be noted that section 22(1)(b) of Schedule 2 states "the same business as an FI" but not "the same business as the FI".
-The term "FI" refers to an FI as defined in the AMLO, including authorized institution, licensed corporation, authorized insurer, etc. Therefore, so long as the overseas subsidiary carries out the business as any type of FI (not necessarily as the same type of the business of the parent company), then this provision will apply.

-Relevant provisions Question Answer 82.
-Paragraph 3.17 the AML/CFT Guideline Group-wide information sharing Article 63 of the NSL stipulates that the relevant institutions, organisations and individuals who assist with the handling of a case shall keep confidential any information pertaining to the case.
-Would the sharing of information with overseas head offices/branches /subsidiaries for risk management purposes breach this requirement?
-As with existing obligations under the OSCO, DTROP and UNATMO, Als should also observe information confidentiality requirements under the NSL and must not disclose to another person any information or other matter which is likely to prejudice any investigation which might be conducted.
-The sharing of information with overseas head offices/branches/subsidiaries for risk management purposes, as global financial institution lawfully do now, will not be affected.
+The term "FI" refers to an FI as defined in the AMLO, including authorized institution, licensed corporation, authorized insurer, etc. Therefore, so long as the subsidiary incorporated outside Hong Kong carries out the business as any type of FI (not necessarily as the same type of the business of the parent company), then this provision will apply.
+80. Paragraph 3.17 the AML/CFT Guideline Group-wide information sharing Article 63 of the NSL stipulates that the relevant institutions, organisations As with existing obligations under the OSCO, DTROP and UNATMO, Als should also observe information confidentiality requirements under the NSL and must not disclose to another person any information or other matter which is likely to prejudice any investigation which might be conducted.
+The sharing of information with head offices/branches/subsidiaries outside Hong Kong for risk management purposes, as global financial institution lawfully do now, will not be affected.